Retail apocalypse: Experience economy

-A major reported contributing factor to the supposed retail decline is an on-going "restaurant renaissance" – a shift in consumer spending habits for their disposable income from material purchases such as clothing towards dining out and travel.
+One idea presented in the 2010s for the supposed retail decline was a perceived ongoing "restaurant renaissance"—a shift in consumer spending habits for their disposable income from material purchases such as clothing towards dining out and travel.

 Shrinking middle class

-Another cited factor is the "death of the American middle class" (declining real wages and rising costs creating a middle-class squeeze), resulting in large-scale closures of retailers such as Macy's and Sears which traditionally relied on spending from this market segment.
+Another cited factor is the "death of the American middle class" represented by declining real wages and rising costs creating a middle-class squeeze, resulting in large-scale closures of retailers such as Macy's, JCPenney, and Sears which traditionally relied on spending from this market segment.
 Particularly in rural areas, variety stores such as Dollar General, Dollar Tree, and Family Dollar, once thought to be unaffected by the apocalypse since they have continued growing rapidly, are now perceived as being at best a symptom of the phenomenon, and at worst a direct cause of rural, independent retailers collapsing, unable to compete with the lower margins that national chains can sustain.